 If you have been following news coverage of the pandemic, you’ve probably heard of NIOSH-approved N95 masks.
 But what are they exactly?
 What the heck is NIOSH?
 Are KN95 masks any good?
+Can an N95 mask help with pollution from wildfire smoke?
 Whether you are an essential worker, home health aide, family caregiver, or a person with a disability or chronic illness who is immunosuppressed and at high risk, we have the information you need to choose the personal protective equipment that is right for your situation.
 Read on to learn more about the different kinds of respiratory protection and how they work, or click below to quickly shop for N95 and K95 respirator masks.

 What are N95 masks?

-In the United States, N95 respirator masks are certified by NIOSH, the National Institute for Occupational Safety and Health.
-Other countries have their own equivalent, so FFP2 masks (Europe), KN95 masks (China), and KF94 masks (Korea) are basically the same.
-The CDC has approved the use of certified respirator masks from other countries when NIOSH-approved N95 respirators are unavailable.
-The majority of N95 respirators you will find in the retail market right now are KN95 masks, as China has a larger supply and has been shipping them to the USA.
-This video explains some of the similarities and differences between N95 and KN95 certified respirators:
+In the United States, N95 respirator masks are certified for filtration efficiency by NIOSH, the National Institute for Occupational Safety and Health.
+Other countries have their own, similar requirements and testing procedures, so FFP2 masks (Europe), KN95 masks (China), and KF94 masks (Korea) are basically the same.
+Due to the pandemic, the FDA has created an Emergency Use Authorization list which allows the use of certified respirator masks from other countries in healthcare settings when NIOSH-approved N95 respirators are unavailable.
+The National Personal Protective Technology Laboratory (NPPTL), a division of the Centers for Disease Control and Prevention (CDC) has been testing imported surgical filtering facepiece respirators, including KN95 masks, to ensure they perform as advertised.

 Who should wear N95 face masks?